 Ideally, TunnelBear will extend this number in the not too distant future.
 We have seen no sign of this over the past few years, but we live in hope.

 Tunnelbear VPN is based in Canada which means it operates under Canadian privacy laws.

 It clearly states in its terms and conditions that no data is stored in physical locations outside Canada.
 This could be worse, as Canadian privacy law is not the worst in the world by any means.

 But Canada is still part of the 5-eyes surveillance alliance which means there is always a chance of your data being shared with law enforcement bodies in other members, such as the US, UK and Australia.

 This is not ideal by any means.

-This is one area where we really did expect more from Tunnelbear.
+Customer support is one area where we really do expect more from Tunnelbear.